 If your skin can handle 25 percent AHA, you’ll love this mask.
-The 25% AHA is a blend of tartaric, lactic, citric, and glycolic acids, plus the 2% BHA (salicylic acid).
+The 25 percent AHA is a blend of tartaric, lactic, citric, and glycolic acids, plus the 2% BHA (salicylic acid).
 There are also potent antioxidants to condition and soothe, hydrating ingredients like sodium hyaluronate crosspolymer, and brightening ingredients like chickpea flour and niacinamide.
 All that’s to say dull skin doesn’t stand a chance.
 Like all Drunk Elephant products, the formula is created with all skin types in mind (including sensitive) and is pH-balanced at the ideal level to be efficacious and non-irritating.
 That said, it’s no joke.
 The tingling sensation is real, and if you have sensitive skin (like I do), I would recommend doing it at night and starting slowly with 10 to 15 minutes before working up to the full 20.
 Regardless of how long you leave it on, you’ll see and feel a difference immediately.

 For a gentler approach, try getting your acid fix with a hefty dose of watermelon.
 This overnight mask and K-beauty phenomenon is a hybrid of hydrating hyaluronic acid and sodium hyaluronate and exfoliating AHAs (glycolic and lactic) and fruit enzymes.
 It tones and clarifies skin, clearing away dead, rough surface cells, thus making way for the hydrating benefits to nourish and plump skin.
 All the while, watermelon extract (a potent anti-inflammatory and hydrator) soothes skin and delivers essential vitamins.
 Plus, the lightweight, bouncy gel with a slight cooling sensation feels like a treat.
 And yes, that Millennial Pink color is solely from the watermelon extract.